zhangxuelincode/Alita/README.md

 Many general-purpose agents rely heavily on large-scale, manually predefined tools and workflows.
 However, we believe that for general AI assistants:

+**Alita achieves 75.15% pass@1 and 87.27% pass@3 on GAIA validation and 68.11% pass@1 on GAIA test.**

+We are still upgrading our web browsing ability to achieve a higher score on the GAIA test.

 **"Simplicity is the ultimate sophistication."**

 🔗Full paper: [https://arxiv.org/abs/2505.20286](https://arxiv.org/abs/2505.20286)